tausiq2003/portfolio/README.md

-#### This is my portfolio, if you found issue please create it, in issues tab in github (not in real life ofc).
+#### This is my portfolio, if you found issue please create it, in issues tab in github.